sagabob/ThdpGisAppApi/README.md

 ```

 **2. [get] /api/GisQuery/querybytext/{queryName}/{queriedPhrase}/{pageLimit}</br>**
-Use the query instance information such as query name provided in the first query as input.
-The queriedPhrase is the phrase that you want to search and the pageLimit indicates the number of records we want to get.
+The {queryName} is the name of the query instance provided in the first route, in this case is queryName.
+The {queriedPhrase} is the phrase that you want to search and the pageLimit indicates the number of records we want to get.
 An example of the Url is /api/gisquery/queryPlaceName/garden/50

+**3. [get] /api/GisQuery/querybytext/{queryName}/{queriedPhrase}/{pageLimit}/{pageOrder}</br>**
+An extend of the previous one, {pageOrder} is the page number, starts with 1